material-components/material-components-web/docs/migrating-from-mdl.md

 ### Using Sass

-Many MDC-Web components expose Sass mixins and functions that you can directly use on your site.
+Many MDC Web components expose Sass mixins and functions that you can directly use on your site.
 These make it possible to customize components beyond what’s possible with the provided CSS classes, as well as reduce CSS class usage in the DOM.